The Hartford AARP Home Insurance: 2026 California Review & Rates

 Q3: What is the “Disappearing Property Deductible”?

-A: It’s a benefit where after a certain number of years without a claim (typically 3 years), your deductible may reduce — meaning you pay less out-of-pocket when you file your next claim.
-NerdWallet+1
+A: It’s a benefit where, after a certain number of years without a claim (typically 3 years), your deductible may be reduced — meaning you pay less out-of-pocket when you file your next claim.
+NerdWallet

 Q4: Is flood insurance included?

-A: No. Standard homeowners insurance (including the AARP/The Hartford product) excludes flood damage (rising water, surface water) — you’ll need a separate flood policy (NFIP or private) for that risk.
+A: No. Standard homeowners insurance (including the AARP Home Insurance by the Hartford Insurance product) excludes flood damage (rising water, surface water) — you’ll need a separate flood policy (NFIP or private) for that risk.
 NerdWallet

 Q5: How do I file a claim?